 - 1. Available for organizations that have not previously obtained them. - 2.
-Once purchase is complete, organization has unlimited access to all ACHC Accreditation Standards. - 3.
-Credit is applied for any organization that submits a deposit for accreditation.
+Once purchased, organization has unlimited access to all ACHC Accreditation Standards. - 3.
+Credit is applied for organizations that submit a deposit for accreditation.

-C. Complete ACHC Accreditation Application, and Submit Deposit
+C. Complete ACHC Accreditation Application and Submit Deposit